brian14708/wh-briefings/presidential-actions/2021-01/2021-01-20-executive-order-the-revision-of-civil-immigration-enforcement-policies-and-priorities.md

 date: '2021-01-20'
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/01/20/executive-order-the-revision-of-civil-immigration-enforcement-policies-and-priorities/
 published_time: 2021-01-20 21:06:21-05:00
-title: Executive Order on the Revision of Civil Immigration Enforcement Policies and Priorities
+title: "Executive Order on the Revision of Civil Immigration Enforcement Policies\
+  \ and\_Priorities"
 ---

 By the authority vested in me as President by the Constitution and the